Why Do You Need a Disability Discrimination Lawyer?

 Some forms of discrimination are less obvious, such as being teased or excluded from leisure activities; others are more glaring, like being terminated, demoted, or bypassed for promotions.

-Colby Law Firm has ADA discrimination lawyers who can help you understand your rights better and assess whether a disability discrimination act occurred at your place of employment.
+Colby Law Firm has experienced employment lawyers who can help you understand your rights better and assess whether a disability discrimination act occurred at your place of employment.

 Types of Disability Discrimination: Stereotype, Prejudice, and Ableism